2023 FIFA Women's World Cup final: Incidents

-In the 23rd minute of the match, a man ran onto the field wearing an anti-Putin t-shirt, halting play briefly while England was waiting to take a free kick.
+In the 23rd minute of the match, Johnson Wen, an Australian man, ran onto the field wearing an anti-Putin t-shirt, halting play briefly while England was waiting to take a free kick.
 The free kick was gathered by Spain, who counterattacked unsuccessfully.

 During a celebration when Spain scored, manager Vilda hugged a female assistant; initially having his hand on her shoulder, he appeared to move it down to her breast and hold this a moment before removing his hand.
 The moment was captured on camera and re-examined after the match and an incident of Rubiales kissing a player without consent.

 Near the end of the match, England player Bronze approached Vilda at the side of the pitch and remonstrated him.
 Coming after several fouls on England, and when Vilda and his staff were crowding the touchline, Bronze told Australian media that she "just told them to sit down".